Kukilej/spring-demo/README.md

 Make sure that parameters from above commands align with application.properties file.

+Check that Flyway created tables and populated them in postgres public schema with .sql scripts from main/resources/db.migration by by entering container :

+  docker exec -it my-postgres-container bash

+  psql -U postgres

+  \dt

+  select * from student; (or other table)

 I added timeouts of 1sec to GET/{id} endpoints so difference to a call which goes to a database compared to cached content is visible to a human eye.